Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

 4. **Dependency Risks Monitored**: Monitoring systems have been established to identify signs of over-reliance on AI, providing resources and guidelines to maintain healthy collaboration dynamics.

-5. **Sustained Community Engagement**: Continuous dialogue with community members has been maintained to gather insights, address emerging concerns, and adapt the collaboration framework as needed.
+5. **Continuous Community Engagement**: Ongoing dialogue with community members has been maintained to gather feedback, address concerns, and adapt the collaboration framework as needed.

 #### Key Ethical Considerations in AI Collaboration